The Great War: Western Front

 - 98 % negative mentions

-The grinding aspect of the game is heavily criticized for its tedious and repetitive nature, mirroring the slow attrition of World War I. Many players find the gameplay becomes monotonous after a few hours, as battles often reset and require multiple attempts to capture the same locations, leading to frustration.
+The grinding aspect of the game is widely criticized for its tedious and repetitive nature, mirroring the slow attrition of World War I. Many players find the gameplay becomes monotonous after a few hours, as battles often require repeating the same strategies and maps to capture territory, leading to frustration.
 While some appreciate the historical accuracy and atmosphere, the overall consensus is that the grinding mechanics detract from the enjoyment, making it feel more like a chore than a strategic experience.

 “You'll need a second life for grinding.”